ThinkPad Anniversary Edition 25: Development

 The idea for what would become the ThinkPad 25th anniversary edition was first shared on Lenovo's "Design Matters" blog in June 2015 by David Hill showing renders of a "Retro ThinkPad."
-News outlets discussed these posts emphasizing that it was not yet guranteed it would be built without a certain threshold of interest.
+News outlets discussed these posts emphasizing that it was not yet guaranteed it would be built without a certain threshold of interest.
 Several subsequent posts on the blog asked readers to answer poll questions to gauge interest and features they wanted to see on this possible design.
 One of these surveys was around which keyboard should be included on the retro device with an overwhelming majority desiring the traditional 7-row keyboard over the newer 6-row keyboard.
 Users were divided on keyboard illumination being the ThinkLight or backlit keys.
 A 14.1" screen was ultimately preferred by respondents.
-There was little desire for an optical drive to be included and USB A 3.0 ports were the highest priority in I/O. The tri-colred ThinkPad logo that was ultimately included was not the first choice with customers preferring the modern all silver logo.
+There was little desire for an optical drive to be included and USB A 3.0 ports were the highest priority in I/O. The tri-colored ThinkPad logo that was ultimately included was not the first choice with customers preferring the modern all silver logo.
 The rubber dome TrackPoint cap was preferred by customers with all three (rough, golf tee and dome) being a close second.
 On June 21, 2017, the ThinkPad 25th anniversary edition was officially confirmed on the "Design Matters" blog.
-Leaked images showcased the hardware in September 2017 before it officially was made available for purchase in limited quantities in October 5, 2017.
+Leaked images showcased the hardware in September 2017 before it officially was made available for purchase in limited quantities on October 5, 2017.